ckadithya/eudyptula_challenge/task01/README.md

 name:           eudyptula_challenge
 vermagic:       5.4.0-050400-generic SMP mod_unload
 ```
--The target clean tells to get rid of all the objects before created.
+- The target clean tells to get rid of all the objects before created.
--When we run `make clean` it removes all the files generated in the modules directory. `Module.symvers` contains all the exported symbols from the kernel and compiled modules which gets cleaned now.
+- When we run `make clean` it removes all the files generated in the modules directory. `Module.symvers` contains all the exported symbols from the kernel and compiled modules which gets cleaned now.

 ```
 root@ckadithya:/home/adithya/Workspace/eudyptula_challenge/task01# make clean